AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 }
 ```

+Notice the <code>use client</code> directive at the top of the file.
+This is *not a React feature*.
+It's an agreed upon convention for devs to mark that a portion of the component tree is meant to be executed on the client.

+That component *and any components it imports* will be bundled as Client Components.

 The bundler will note the <code>use client</code> directive and include that component's code in what is downloaded by the browser.

 The <code>Home</code> and <code>DelayedMessage</code> RSCs will execute on the server, and their code won't be included in the bundle.
 The Payload from the server will look like this: